FabriBertani/Plugin.XamarinAppRating/README.md

 ### New Features
-- Added support to macOS and tvOS!
+- Added support to macOS and tvOS :exclamation:
 - Merged android support into a simple solution to avoid OS version limitations.

 ## API Usage